In 2020, tuition for full-time students at Cedar Valley College was $3,240 a year for in-state students and $6,000 a year for out-of-state students.

 Tuition for international students at Cedar Valley College is $6,000 per year.

-Choosing a school where you are eligible for in-state tuition can save students a lot of money on the cost of tuition, as well as loans and interest owed.
-Be sure to verify your state's eligibility criteria for as an in-state resident.
+Attending a school where you qualify for in-state tuition can drastically reduce the total cost of attending college.
+Don't forget to check your state's guidelines for how to qualify for in-state tuition.
 Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on where you live.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be additional requirements as well, depending on the state you and your parents currently reside in.

 Cedar Valley College has the same tuition for international students as for those from out of state.

-International students at Cedar Valley College can expect to pay around $6,000 per year, before any scholarships or financial aid.
+International students at Cedar Valley College usually pay around $6,000 per year, before any scholarships or financial aid.

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Cedar Valley College.

-Keep in mind, there could also be other costs associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Many schools have ways so that those with financial need to find ways to lower or eliminate these costs.
+Keep in mind, there could also be additional fees associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Many schools offer ways for students with demonstrated need to find ways to lower or eliminate these fees.

-The cost of transportation in college can really vary.
+The total cost of transportation in college can really vary.
 Will you take a subway, car or an airplane to get to school?.
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your estimated cost of transportation.
+Will you need to pay to park on-campus?
+Is the campus small enough that you can easily walk from class-to-class??
+Do you plan to bring a car or will you need to use public transportation?
+All of these factors can drastically impact your estimated cost of transportation.

-Where are a college is located can impact the amount you'll have to spend just to get around.
+A school's location can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is often expensive, but there may be more buses, trains and low-cost flight options to actually get to school.
-Cedar Valley Collegeis in a suburban setting in Texas, near Dallas-Fort Worth.
+On the flip side, getting around in a city may be expensive, but there may be more buses, trains or low-cost flight options to actually get to school.
+Cedar Valley Collegeis in a suburban setting in Texas, not far from Dallas-Fort Worth.

-Now, let’s go over all of the costs we've covered, to get a better estimate of how much students can expect to shell out for Cedar Valley College.
+Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending Cedar Valley College.

 |2021 Total Tuition and Expenses|